-Students need to complete any two post graduate accounting courses not completed as part of PGDACC from the above table in option 1 plus a ACC500 Minor Thesis in Accounting (60 Credit Points).
+Students need to complete any two postgraduate accounting courses not completed as part of PGDACC from the above table in option 1 plus an ACC500 Minor Thesis in Accounting (60 Credit Points).

 \Students have to complete ACC407 or equivalent as part of their programme.